Strengthen the Fence Around Your Marriage

 - being the last two still sitting at the bar after an office party?

-- taking a moonlight stroll on the beach hand-in-hand?
+- taking a moonlit stroll on the beach?
+Hand-in-hand?

 - sending 50 texts back-and-forth in one day?